Secure a generator while camping

 Whether it’s protecting your RV generator or camping generator, it always starts when you’re planning a trip.

-Avoid campgrounds with many comments about theft and other crimes, especially if you’re traveling with family.
+Avoid campgrounds with many comments about theft and other crimes, especially when traveling with family.

 If you’re an experienced dry camper, plan two different sites so you can move to another one in case you would like to change the way your campsite is.

-Now you’ve settled down, made friends, and enjoyed the outdoors.
-Let us learn how to protect your portable generator from scammers who want to take easy steps.
+Now you’ve settled in, made friends, and enjoyed the outdoors.
+Next, learn how to protect your portable generator from scammers looking to take simple steps.

 Generators used in campsites or located in RVs can be secured with cables, chains, sirens, and bolt-on brackets.
 You can attach the generator to a unique rack, trailer hitch, or bracket on the trailer or truck bed.